Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Introduction

 One way of probing the dynamics of LSS is by measuring the growth of matter density perturbations $\delta_{m}=\delta\rho_{m}/\rho_m$, where $\rho_m$ is the background matter density and $\delta\rho_{m}$ its linear order perturbation, and its growth rate that is usually represented by its logarithmic derivative $f=\frac{d \ln \delta_m}{d \ln a}$.
-However, when dealing with galaxy surveys, the observed quantity is, in fact, the galaxy density $\delta_g$, which is connected to the matter perturbations through a bias parameter that changes from survey to survey: $\delta_{g}=b\,\delta_{m}$ and depending on the type of galaxy observed \cite{Desjacques:2016bnm}.
-At some redshift bin $z_i$, the growth rate $f(z_i)$ can be combined with the bias $b(z_i)$ to give rise to the so-called velocity-density coupling parameter $\beta(z_i)=f(z_i)/b(z_i)$, while the combination of $b(z_i)\sigma_8(z_i)$ can also be independently measured \cite{sagredo2018internal}, where $\sigma_8(z)$ is the root mean square (RMS) density fluctuation in a sphere of radius $R=8 \mathrm{Mpc}/h$.
-Therefore the combination $f\sigma_8(z) \equiv f(z)\sigma(z)$ is independent of bias and can be measured via redshift-space distortions \cite{song2009reconstructing}.
+However, when dealing with galaxy surveys, the observed quantity is, in fact, the galaxy density $\delta_g$, which is connected to the matter perturbations through a bias parameter that changes from survey to survey: $\delta_{g}=b\,\delta_{m}$ and depending on the type of galaxy observed~\cite{Desjacques:2016bnm}.
+At some redshift bin $z_i$, the growth rate $f(z_i)$ can be combined with the bias $b(z_i)$ to give rise to the so-called velocity-density coupling parameter $\beta(z_i)=f(z_i)/b(z_i)$.
+At the same time, the combination of $b(z_i)\sigma_8(z_i)$ can also be independently measured~\cite{sagredo2018internal}, where $\sigma_8(z)$ is the root mean square (RMS) density fluctuation in a sphere of radius $R=8\ \mpch$.
+Therefore, the combination $f\sigma_8(z) \equiv f(z)\sigma(z)$ is independent of bias and can be measured via redshift-space distortions~\cite{song2009reconstructing}.
+Additionally, other approaches were developed in recent years: analyses of galaxy clustering have also been done using the Effective Field Theory of Large-Scale Structure (EFTofLSS)~\cite{Carrasco:2013mua, Carrilho:2022mon} and simulation-based emulators were implemented ~\cite{Winther:2019mus, Ramachandra:2020lue, Brando:2022gvg}.

-However, this approach has the issue that in order to extract the $f\sigma_8(z)$ quantity, two main assumptions have to be made: first, that of a cosmological model (typically assumed to be the $\Lambda$CDM model), as we need to convert the redshifts of galaxies and coordinates in the sky to distances in order to extract the correlation function \cite{WiggleZ:2013akc}.
-Second, we need to assume a model for the non-linear part of the power spectrum (at scales $k \gtrsim 0.3\, h/\mathrm{Mpc}$), typically done with phenomenological models \cite{Scoccimarro:1995if,Bernardeau:2011vy,Baldauf:2015xfa,Casas:2017eob,Euclid:2019clj}.
+In order to extract $f\sigma_8(z)$ with this approach, two main assumptions have to be made: first, that of a cosmological model (typically assumed to be the $\Lambda$CDM model), as we need to convert the redshifts of galaxies and coordinates in the sky to distances, for extracting the correlation function~\cite{WiggleZ:2013akc}.
+Second, we need to assume a model for the non-linear part of the power spectrum, typically done with phenomenological models~\cite{Scoccimarro:1995if, Bernardeau:2011vy, Baldauf:2015xfa, Casas:2017eob, Euclid:2019clj}.